quicwg/base-drafts/draft-ietf-quic-transport.md

 frame.

-If an ACK frame newly acknowledges a packet that the endpoint sent setting either the ECT(0) or ECT(1) set, ECN validation fails if the ECN counts are not present in the ACK frame.
+If an ACK frame newly acknowledges a packet that the endpoint sent setting either the ECT(0) or ECT(1) codepoint, ECN validation fails if the ECN counts are not present in the ACK frame.
 This check detects a network element that zeroes the ECN field or a peer that is unable to access ECN the markings.

 ECN validation also fails if the sum of the increase in ECT(0) and ECN-CE counts is less than the number of newly acknowledged packets that were originally sent